 All functions associated with performing the protocol are executed or controlled by the state machine.
 The state machine is responsible for framing, collision detection, arbitration, CRC generation/checking, and error detection.
-These subsections describe the BDLC's actions in a variety of situations.
+The following sections describe the BDLC's actions in a variety of situations.